BirkanGokbag/ReactJSTutorial/README.md

 ## React App
 The React app was a combination of all of these above sections into a single demonstration of React's capabilities.
+The 'tutorial' folder is the react project folder for this demo.

-To view this demonstration go to this link: https://github.com/cse3901-osu-2018au/An-Error-Occured-Tech-Tasks-I-II/tree/master/tutorial and download the source code.
-Follow the instructions in the tutorial readme to run this demo in a web browser.
+Follow the instructions in the tutorial folder's README.md file to run this demo in a web browser.

 ## Contributions
 Alyssa Langhals: Wrote the section for React components and JSX.